clm0ss/VM-Backup-tool-for-VMware/README.txt

-* It is recommended to run the script with elevated permissions. *
+* It is recommended to run the script with elevated permissions & Python 3+ *

 This tool will backup VMs on multiple ESXi hosts, it will download the VMs whole directory and place everything into a folder named backup[month-date-year]